Confused about food labels and the Nutrition Facts Panel on packaged foods? Get your questions answered here.

-How do I interpret the food label if I need more -- or less -- than 2,000 calories per day?
+What if I need more, or less, than 2,000 calories per day?

 Look at the calories per serving to get an idea of how the food fits into your needs for the day.
 Per serving, the healthiest foods are low in calories but rich in nutrients.

-For example, if you’re on a 1,600-calorie diet, a food with 400 calories per serving would gobble 25% of your daily calories.
+For example, if you’re on a 1,600-calorie diet, a food with 400 calories per serving would take up 25% of your daily calories.
 It may not be worth it.
 But if you’re an athlete trying to eat 3,000 calories a day, it might be a fine choice.

 Is the calcium in fortified foods just as good as natural sources like dairy?

 U.S. Dietary Guidelines recommend 3 servings a day of low-fat or nonfat dairy because dairy is packed with many nutrients, not just calcium.
 Dairy also has protein, potassium, and vitamin B12.
 Milk has vitamin D, too.
 Calcium-fortified foods may not have those other nutrients.

 Ideally, you should get calcium from foods that have it naturally.
 When that is not possible, calcium-fortified foods can help you get there.
 If you still have trouble meeting your calcium needs, ask your doctor about calcium supplements.